DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 2. In the top right corner, click the **New Test** button.
 3. Select **Browser Test**.
 4. Define the configuration of your browser test:
     - Add the URL of the website you’re interested in monitoring.
-If you don’t know what to start with, you can use https://www.shopist.io/ as a test web application.”
+If you don’t know what to start with, you can use `https://www.shopist.io` as a test web application.
     - Name the test.
-    - You can set tags such as `prod` and `shopist` to your test.
-It will help to keep things organized and allow you to quickly find the tests you're interested in when on the homepage.
+    - You can set tags such as `prod` and `shopist` on your test.
+Tags will help to keep things organized and allow you to quickly find the tests you're interested in on the homepage.
     - Choose devices and locations for testing.
-In this example, the test is only run on **Large Laptop** & on **English speaking countries**.
+In this example, the test is only run on **Large Laptops** and on **English speaking countries**.
     - Specify a test frequency.
     - Set alert conditions to determine the circumstances under which you want a test to send a notification alert.
 To avoid being alerted on network blips that might happen on specific locations, this test is configured as:
         `An alert is triggered if your test fails for 0 minutes from any 3 of 13 locations`
     - Set alert conditions to determine the circumstances under which you want a test to send a notification alert.
       - If you want to avoid being alerted on network blips that might happen on isolated locations, you can for instance set:
         `An alert is triggered if your test fails for 0 minutes from any 3 of 13 locations`
-      - If you want to be sure that a test execution is only considered a failure after 2 failed test runs, specify how many times you want your test to be re-run before being actually considered a failure:
+      - If you want to be sure that a test execution is only considered a failure after two failed test runs, specify how many times you want your test to be re-run before being actually considered a failure:
         `Retry 1 time before location is marked as failed`
     - Write an alert message and specify which email addresses should be notified when the alert is triggered.
 No additional set up is required to start receiving alert emails from Datadog.
-You can also use [integrations][3], such as Slack, Pagerduty, webhooks, etc., to receive alert notifications.
+You can also use [integrations][3], such as Slack, PagerDuty, webhooks, etc., to receive alert notifications.
     - Click **Save & Edit Recording**.

 {{< img src="getting_started/synthetics/configured-browser-test.gif" alt="Configured browser test" responsive="true" style="width:90%;">}}